Textured Aluminum Coil Stock for Any Use

 The aluminum spelling is used in the Webster's Dictionary of 1828.
 In his advertising handbill for his new electrolytic method of producing the metal in 1892, Charles Martin Hall used the -um spelling, despite his constant use of the -ium spelling in all the patents[58] he filed between 1886 and 1903.
 It has consequently been suggested[by whom?] that the spelling reflects an easier-to-pronounce word with one fewer syllable, or that the spelling on the flyer was a mistake.[citation needed] Hall's domination of production of the metal ensured that aluminum became the standard English spelling in North America.

-Q: What are the common installation methods for aluminum coils?
+- Q: What is the typical heat transfer coefficient for aluminum coils?

-Q: Can aluminum coils be used in solar thermal systems?
+- Q: Can aluminum coils be used in roofing or cladding systems?

-Q: What is the melting point of aluminum coils?
+- Q: What is the flexural strength of aluminum coils?

 Send your message to us